python/blurb/README.md

   $ blurb add -s lib
   ```

-  The known section names are given in the following table.
-The match
-  is performed casse insensitively and partial matching is supported
+  The match is performed case insensitively and partial matching is
-  as long as the match is unique.
+  supported as long as the match is unique.

 * Finally, go to the end of the file, and enter your `NEWS` entry.
   This should be a single paragraph of English text using